JasmineWMCM/OtterSMP-wiki/docs/index.md

 3. Click on "Add Friends" tab

-4. Type "PlayOtterSMP" for the gamertag
+4. Type "OtterSMP" for the gamertag

 5. Click and Join OtterSMP!